 The Best Vegan Chocolate Ghost Cupcakes

-I’m so excited to share the best vegan chocolate ghost cupcakes today.
+I’m so excited to share the best vegan AND gluten-free chocolate ghost cupcakes today.
 It’s a delicious Halloween inspired treat!

-First, it feature the best vegan chocolate cupcakes.
-These cupcakes have a light crumb but still super moist and fudgy.
-They are the perfect cross between a cupcake and brownie.
-Plus, these cupcakes come together in one bowl, so super easy to make!
+First, it features delicious gluten-free and vegan chocolate cupcakes.
+These cupcakes have a light, tender crumb but still super moist and fudge-like; the perfect cross between a cupcake and brownie.
+Best yet, these cupcakes come together in one bowl, which makes them easy to whip together.

-Next, these cupcakes are filled with a sweet and tart raspberry jam.
+These cupcakes are also filled with a sweet and tart raspberry jam.
 Chocolate and raspberries work perfect together.
-The tart, bright raspberry compliments and helps cut through the richness of the chocolate.
+The tart, bright raspberry flavor compliments and helps cut through the richness of the chocolate.

 Finally, these cupcakes are topped with a vegan cashew cream cheese frosting.
 I used Treeline Cheese plain cream cheese.
 It tastes and looks like regular cream cheese but is entirely plant based.
 It creates a smooth and creamy frosting that makes these cupcakes extra delicious!

-I promise these tastes as good as the real deal.
-My hubby said these were the best cupcakes I’ve ever made and had no idea they were vegan!
+I promise these taste as good as the real deal.
+My hubby said these were the best cupcakes I’ve ever made; he had no idea they were gluten-free and vegan!
 You definitely need to make these cupcakes for Halloween (and all year long!).

 More about Vegan Treeline Cheese

-Treeline crafts delicious and versatile plant-based cheeses that are healthy, don’t use animal products, and are kind to the environment.
+Treeline crafts delicious and versatile plant-based cheeses that are healthy, animal product free, and kind to the environment.
 Treeline cheeses are made from simple, wholesome ingredients.
 At their heart are fresh cashew nuts, ethically sourced from Brazil and combined with natural ingredients.
 All of their cheeses have zero cholesterol and less than ½ of the saturated fat of dairy cheese.
 Treeline is purity you can see, taste, and feel.

 How to make the best vegan chocolate ghost cupcakes

-These vegan chocolate ghost cupcakes are really pretty simple.
-There are three main parts, the chocolate cupcakes, the raspberry filling, and the cashew cream cheese frosting.
+These vegan chocolate ghost cupcakes come together in three easy steps: the chocolate cupcakes, the raspberry filling, and the cashew cream cheese frosting.

 The fudgy chocolate cupcakes